mbrsagor/booking/README.md

 # Booking
-The application basically an online booking system that users can be booking any kind of room, hotel, etc.
+The application basically, is an online booking system that users can be booking any kind of room, hotel, etc.

 #### Instruction to run the application in your local dev server: